abellion/xenus/docs/README.md

 In this example :

-- The user `belongsToMany` method will look for the addresses whose unique identifier are those stored in its `addresses_id` field.
+- The user's `belongsToMany` method will look for the addresses whose unique identifier are those stored in its `addresses_id` field.

-- The address `belongsToMany` method will look for the users whose unique identifier are those stored in its `users_id` field.
+- The address's `belongsToMany` method will look for the users whose unique identifier are those stored in its `users_id` field.

 ### Querying relations